-The Center for the Art and Architectural History of Port Cities is a partnership between the Edith O’Donnell Institute of Art History, the Museo e Real Bosco di Capodimonte, and Franklin University Switzerland.
+The Center for the Art and Architectural History of Port Cities is a partnership between the Edith O’Donnell Institute of Art History, the Museo e Real Bosco di Capodimonte, Franklin University Switzerland, and Amici di Capodimonte.

 Our Advisory Group brings together scholars from Italy, Europe, and the United States.